Cyber-tip leads to arrest of Kan. man for alleged child sex crimes - NewsBreak

 Related

-SEDGWICK COUNTY—Law enforcement authorities are investigating a stabbing and have a suspect in custody.
-Just after 6 p.m.
-Wednesday, police were dispatched to a vehicle accident with a disturbance at Murdock and West Street in Wichita, according to Officer Chad Ditch.
-At the scene, officers locate several citizens providing...
+SEDGWICK COUNTY—Law enforcement authorities are investigating a police recruit in connection with an alleged criminal threat.
+Just before 7 p.m.
+Wednesday the Wichita Police Department responded to a domestic violence disturbance in the 1700 block of South Beech Street in Wichita, according to Office Chad Ditch.
+Officers arrived on...

 Woman charged in Kansas gentlemen’s club killing